wonderbit/sketch-select-similar-layers/README.md

 ![Sketch Select Similar Layers](http://wessley.me/images/SelectSimilarLayersPlugin.png)

-A Sketch plugin that selects layers with the same fill color, border color, border thickness, font, opacity or blending mode.
+Inspired by Illustrator's "Select Similar Objects" feature, **Select Similar Layers** is a Sketch plugin that selects the other layers with the same attributes as the one you've currently selected.
+It works with fill color, border color, border thickness, font, opacity or blending mode.

-Select a layer and hit:
+Just select a layer and hit:
 - **⌃⇧1** to select layers with the same **fill color**.
 - **⌃⇧2** to select layers with the same **border color**.
 - **⌃⇧3** to select layers with the same **border thickness**.